kawing-ho/codeql-dubbo-workshop/workshop.md

 # Exercise 6: Semantic sinks heatmap

-- Find all calls to an unsafe deserialization sinks known to CodeQL
+- Find all calls to unsafe deserialization sinks known to CodeQL
 - Reuse `UnsafeDeserializationSink` class from `semmle.code.java.security.UnsafeDeserializationQuery`
 - Select sink class, method and call enclosing class
+- Exclude calls on files with a path matching `*/src/test/*`

 This should give 23 results.